ArthurEzenwanne/circleci-demo-javascript-express/README.md

 Index.js simply does client side rendering using the data provided from `window.__INITIAL_STATE__`.

 #### modules
 Modules are the way of organising different domain-specific modules in the project.
-A typical module contains the following
+A typical module contains the following:
 ```
 | - Post
   | - __tests__ // all the tests for this module goes here